-Recently a lot of people encounter the The request failed due to a fatal device hardware error message as they attempt to access or open an external disk or hard drive from their computer.
+Recently a lot of people have encountered the request failed due to a fatal device hardware error message as they attempt to access or open an external disk or hard drive from their computer.

 If you happen to be in the same boat, don’t worry.
 Here are five fixes that have helped users resolve the issue.
 Just work your way down until you find the one that does the trick for you.